 The Maharashtra Forest Department has set up various monitoring measures to curb these conflicts.
 “We have established a Leopard Rescue Centre which has the capacity to shelter 44 animals.
 So far, 43 conflict animals are sheltered here,” Rajhans said.

-The forest department has put radio collars on several leopards, set up helpline numbers for leopard sightings, and assigned 278 range officers to conduct awareness sessions for the villagers on how to survive in a region with human-leopard conflicts.
+The forest department has put radio collars on several leopards, set up helpline numbers for leopard sightings, and assigned 278 rescue members to conduct awareness sessions for the villagers on how to survive in a region with human-leopard conflicts.
 The department has also trained a rapid rescue team made of volunteers and set up base camps at four prime locations to reduce the response time needed for action.

 Yet these strategies have not been enough, and the state forest department has now started to look at sterilizing these animals as an effective strategy to control their population.
 They have proposed sterilizing 36 females and 11 males as a start.
 This initiative will be the first of its kind in India for wild, carnivorous animals.